These 5 Best Abs Exercises

 Straight-leg sit up

 Why?
 This exercise can lead to back problems.
-You can put a strain on your lower back by forcing you to push your upper body forward while trying to touch your feet.
+You can strain your lower back by forcing you to push your upper body forward while trying to touch your feet.
 No.

 The side bend of the standing dumbbell

 Why: It is not natural to isolate the obliques this way.
 This can cause unnecessary strain on your back.
-(How many times do you bend straight to one side to grab something?)
+(How often do you bend straight to one side to grab something?)
 People often use the momentum created by dumbbells and move side-to-side instead of adequately engaging their muscles.
-If you don’t want your muscles to be stiffened, these are the wrong moves.
+These are the wrong moves if you don’t want your muscles to be stiffened.

 The seated twist

 Why?
 The use of sat twisting machines in fitness centers is a wasteful investment.
-You can injure yourself if your weight and control of the movement are not correct.
+You can injure yourself if your weight and movement control are incorrect.
 They can also rotate your lower back beyond what is safe.
 I have seen people with some severe momentum snap from left to right.

 Read Next – Bicycling Down Memory Lane